JonoSax/3DHistologicalReconstruction/README.md

 # Segmentation
 Full registration and colour normalisation of histological images.
 Data collected by Hanna Allerkamp et.al of the UoA.

 This programme is not solving a new problem.
 Existing softwares such as "registration Virtual Stack Slices" in ImageJ (https://imagej.net/Register_Virtual_Stack_Slices) do a fantastic job of registeration (both rigidly and elastically).
-However this workflow uses the original image for registration which puts a lot of stress on RAM, especially for high resolution images, and when the process fails there is no easy method to correct the process.
+However this workflow uses the original image for registration which puts a lot of stress on RAM, especially for the ultra high resolution images often used in histology, and when the process fails there is no easy method to correct the process.

 It is also well accepted that maunually registering images by an expert is the gold standard.
 However this process is extremely time consuming and subjective between users.

 This programme is designed to combine the time saving attributes and repeatability of an automatic workflow with the accuracy of manual annotations.
-It performs this with high resolution images and can be performed on machines with anything from low to high computational resources.
+This can be performed with a sequence of images of any resolution on anything from a laptop to a high performance computer.
+The only requirement is the ability to run python and launch a GUI.

 # Key features

-* Registering any resolution image on everything from a laptop to a high performance computer.
+* Registering any resolution images on everything from a laptop to a high performance computer.

 * Integrating a manual feature identification process if there is failure in the automatic process to achieve gold standard registeration.

-# HOW TO USE: extract the samples and align the tissue
+# Set up

 0 - with Python 3.6.# (tested on 3.6.9) pip install the requirements

-This has been tested on MacOS 10.15.6
-NOTE recomend using pyenv to manage python versions: https://github.com/pyenv/pyenv
+This has been tested on a MacBook Pro, 8gb Ram, 1.7 GHz Quad-Core Intel Core i7 with MacOS 10.15.6 NOTE recommend using pyenv to manage python versions: https://github.com/pyenv/pyenv

     pyenv install 3.6.9                 # optional